mesosphere/marathon/docs/docs/configure-task-handling.md

 Configuring Task Handling
 ---

 You can configure Marathon's actions on unreachable tasks.
-The `unreachableStrategy` parameter of your app or pod definition allows you to configure this in three ways: by defining when a new task instance should be launched, by defining when a task instance should be expunged, and by declaring which task instance should be killed first when rescaling or otherwise killing multiple tasks.
+The `unreachableStrategy` parameter of your app or pod definition allows you to configure this in two ways: by defining when a new task instance should be launched, and by defining when a task instance should be expunged.

 ```
 "unreachableStrategy": {
 	"unreachableInactiveAfterSeconds": <integer>,
-	"timeUntilExpungeSeconds": <integer>,
+	"timeUntilExpungeSeconds": <integer>
 }
 ```